kubernetes/client-go/README.md

 We recommend using the `v0.x.y` tags for Kubernetes releases >= `v1.17.0` and `kubernetes-1.x.y` tags for Kubernetes releases < `v1.17.0`.

-See [INSTALL.md](/INSTALL.md) for detailed installation instructions.
+The fastest way to add this library to a project is to run `go get k8s.io/client-go@latest` with go1.16+.
-`go get k8s.io/client-go@master` works, but will fetch `master`, which may be less stable than a tagged release.
+See [INSTALL.md](/INSTALL.md) for detailed installation instructions and troubleshooting.

 [![BuildStatus Widget]][BuildStatus Result]
 [![GoReport Widget]][GoReport Status]